 Once again Fgc has a negative sign because e is negative.

-The logical inference is that under acceleration, the aerodynamic forces cause acceleration of the ground velocity and then the ground acceleration causes acceleration of the air-velocity.
+The logical inference is that under acceleration, the aerodynamic forces cause acceleration of the ground-velocity and then that acceleration causes acceleration of the air-velocity.
 This is somewhat different to the situation when the aircraft is under equilibrium, when the ground-velocity is the vector sum of air-velocity and wind-velocity.
 In fact, the only difference is that under equilibrium the accelerations are all zero.